LordLuceus/melvin/README.md

 Note that the repeat option supports up to a maximum of ten repetitions.

 The output option allows you to output information about the dice you have specified.
 It can output the minimum, maximum, or the average roll that is possible with those dice.

+With the secret option, you can make the result of the roll only visible to the game master, useful for Pathfinder 2e secret rolls or other similar situations.
+The GM channel must be set to use the secret option.
+You can set the GM channel using the `/gm` command.
+You may only use the GM command if you have the `Manage Server` permission.

 ### Roll Shortcuts

 You can also save rolls that you use often to allow you to reroll them quickly.
 These roll shortcuts are tied both to you and the server.
 This means that you can have the same shortcut on multiple servers and have them all be different rolls.
+The `shortcut` command is used to interact with roll shortcuts.

-To do this, type `/save`, press enter, enter the name, e.g. fireball, press enter, type in the roll, e.g. 6d6, and hit enter.
+To do this, type `/shortcut add`, press enter, enter the name, e.g. fireball, press enter, type in the roll, e.g. 6d6, and hit enter.

 To roll it, simply type `/roll fireball`.